cp-algorithms/cp-algorithms/src/linear_algebra/linear-system-gauss.md

 ## Acceleration of the algorithm

-The previous implementation can be speed up by two times, by dividing the algorithm into two phases: forward and reverse:
+The previous implementation can be sped up by two times, by dividing the algorithm into two phases: forward and reverse:

 * Forward phase: Similar to the previous implementation, but the current row is only added to the rows after it.
 As a result, we obtain a triangular matrix instead of diagonal.
 * Reverse phase: When the matrix is triangular, we first calculate the value of the last variable.
 Then plug this value to find the value of next variable.
 Then plug these two values to find the next variables...

 Reverse phase only takes $O(nm)$, which is much faster than forward phase.
 In forward phase, we reduce the number of operations by half, thus reducing the running time of the implementation.

-## Solving SLAE
+## Solving modular SLAE

 For solving SLAE in some module, we can still use the described algorithm.
 However, in case the module is equal to two, we can perform Gauss-Jordan elimination much more effectively using bitwise operations and C++ bitset data types: